 The third character of prophecy is that it is about God’s government of the earth.
 The principle of government begins with Noah after the flood, and the sword being placed in man’s hand to curb and restrict evil in men from again overtaking God’s creation (Gen. 6:5-7, 9:5-6).
 The principle connects with Israel after they were redeemed out of Egypt and brought to Mt.
 Sinai.
 Jehovah would live in the midst of Israel.
 He would dwell behind the veil in darkness, where His throne was between the cherubim.
 Jehovah’s glory and presence would be there.
 God’s throne was on the earth and He ruled the world from the midst of Israel.

-But one of the main emphasizes of biblical prophecy points to the millennium when Israel is again acknowledged by God as His people (Jer.
+The central point of all prophecy is the predicted return of Jesus Christ to this earth in power and glory.
+He will defeat all God’s enemies and establish His own kingdom over the world.
+At that time Israel will again be acknowledged by God as His people (Jer.
 31:33, 32:37-41, Ez.
-11:16-20, 36:22-28), and when Jehovah will again dwell in the midst of Israel (Joel 2:26-27).
+11:16-20, 36:22-28), and Jehovah’s manifested glory will again dwell in the midst of Israel (Joel 2:26-27).
 He will again rule the earth from this nation (Ps.
 97:1-6).
 His presence and glory will again be in their temple (Ez.
 43:1-7).
-Jerusalem will again be the capital city of the world and the center of God’s government of the world (Ps.
+Jerusalem will be the capital city of the world and the center of God’s world government (Ps.
 48:1-14, Is.
 62:1, Jer.
 33:16).
 And we see how all these things center around Israel.

 Prophecy also speaks of the Son of Man as the King of kings and Lord of lords over the Gentile nations in the world (Dan.
 7:13-14, Rev. 19:11-21).
 He will rule them with a rod of iron and dash them in pieces like a potter’s vessel (Ps.
 2:8-9).
 He must rule on the earth until He has put an end to all authority and power (I Cor.
 15:24-28).
 This will be the last rule of man on the earth, being made good by the Son of Man for the glory of God.